NoesisGUI

 Unity3DTutorialImg13.png

-To create an application from the project template just create a new C# solution using the Unity App (NoesisGUI) template from Visual Studio's Start Page.
+To create an application from the project template, simply create a new C# solution using the Unity App (NoesisGUI) template from Visual Studio's Start Page.

 Unity3DTutorialImg15.png